mderazon/node-deeplink/README.md

 - Enable non-express use.

 ### Changelog
+`v0.2.0`:
+- added an option for a title on the intermediate html page.
+- fixed an issue on ios ([#4](https://github.com/mderazon/node-deeplink/issues/4))
+- change code style to [feross/standard](https://github.com/feross/standard)

 `v0.1.1`:
 - fixed an issue in Android when using links that have `://` in their url.

 `v0.1.0`:
--  Added support for fallback url as a query param.
+- added support for fallback url as a query param.
--  Removed some unnecessary dependencies.
+- removed some unnecessary dependencies.